shadow01148/todo/README.md

 please

 rules:
-I dont buy you stuff
+I dont buy your stuff
 thats all